luisalejandrofigueredo/newBondClient/projects/ng-gd/README.md

 ## Publishing

 After building your library with `ng build ng-gd`, go to the dist folder `cd dist/ng-gd` and run `npm publish`.

-## Running unit tests

-Run `ng test ng-gd` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Usage